Insurers push to keep industry expert on U.S. regulatory council

 'NOBODY'S PUPPET'

-Two-thirds of FSOC's sitting members must support rescinding a designation for it to happen, and regulatory matters affecting insurance companies are likely to come up during FSOC meetings.
+Two-thirds of FSOC's sitting members must support rescinding a designation for it to happen, and regulatory matters impacting insurance companies are likely to come up during crucial FSOC meetings.

 A former insurance commissioner of Kentucky, Woodall has more than 50 years of experience in insurance regulation, law and policymaking.
 Former President Barack Obama appointed him to the FSOC in 2011.

-He voted against designating Prudential and MetLife Inc (MET.N) as SIFIs but was outnumbered by his other FSOC colleagues.
+He voted against designating Prudential and MetLife Inc as SIFIs, but was outnumbered by his other FSOC colleagues.

 He favored designating AIG, whose near-failure during the 2008 crisis was a major threat to the financial system, as well as GE Capital, which has since shrunk and simplified.

 GE Capital shed its designation after breaking itself up, and MetLife successfully sued the government to shake its designation.
-An appeal is working its way through the courts.
+An appeal is working its way through court.

 UNIQUE POSITION